michalvankodev/michalvankodev-site/_posts/blog/2020-12-09-guide-on-error-handling.md

   }
 ```

-It is necessary to pass the error context to the logger so the error can be traced later.
+It is necessary to pass the error along with context information, that will help to trace and resolve the issue.

 ### Back-end application - Responding to client requests